PyCOMPLETE/PyHEADTAIL/README.rst

 for simulating macro-particle beam dynamics with collective effects.

 PyHEADTAIL is written in C and Python.
-Currently, PyHEADTAIL is compatible with Python v2.7.
+Currently, PyHEADTAIL is compatible with Python v3.6 or later.

 Installation for Users
 ----------------------